Working Together - Guide for NDIS supervisors

 Good working relationships rely on being able to give and receive open, honest feedback.
 When workers and participants can talk about what is going well and what needs to change, minor concerns can be addressed before they become major problems.

 Feedback is about much more than formal channels for complaints and feedback management systems.
-By letting workers know what they are doing well and supporting them where they need help, you build strong working relationships and connections with between you and the worker and between the worker and the organisation.
+By letting workers know what they are doing well and supporting them where they need help, you build strong working relationships and connections between you and the worker and between the worker and the organisation.
 When workers feel valued and supported they will be more capable and confident to deliver quality support.
 Organisations are also expected to provide appropriate supervision, including feedback and development, as outlined in the guidance to providers to meet requirements of the NDIS Code of Conduct.
 This not only gives you and your organisation confidence about the quality of support delivered, it also supports a more engaged and satisfied workforce.

 Supervisors can encourage the habit of providing positive, developmental feedback as part of day-to-day interactions by modelling good practice in the way they invite, respond to and provide feedback, and by supporting workers and participants to participate.